MicrosoftDocs/memdocs/windows-365/enterprise/troubleshoot-windows-365-boot.md

 - Windows 365 app version 1.1.162.0 or later.
 - Azure Virtual Desktop (HostApp) app version 1.2.4159. or later.

-Windows 365 Boot also requires that the physical device is in the **Beta channel of the Windows Insider Program**.
+Windows 365 Boot also requires the latest version of Windows 11.

 ## Remove Windows 365 Boot from the physical device